PolymeshAssociation/Polymesh/.github/pull_request_template.md

 ### modified agent functionality

-- [the addition or removal of any extrinsics that relate to agent permissions]
+- [addition or removal of any extrinsics that require agent permissions]
+- [changing the set of events an extrinsic, requiring agent permissions, will emit]